Amon-Ra St. Brown: 2024 season

 On April 24, 2024, St. Brown signed a four-year, $120 million contract extension, keeping him under contract with the Lions through the 2028 season.
 In Week 4 of the 2024 season, St. Brown threw his first career touchdown pass on a trick play to Jared Goff in a win over the Seahawks.
 In Week 11, against the Jaguars, he had 11 receptions for 161 yards and two touchdowns in the 52–6 victory.
 In a Week 15 loss to the Bills, he had 14 receptions for 193 yards and a touchdown.
 He finished the 2024 season with 115 receptions for 1,263 yards and 12 touchdowns.
 In the Divisional Round against the Washington Commanders, he had eight receptions for 137 yards in the 45–31 loss.
+He was named first team All-Pro for the second time.
+He earned Pro Bowl honors for the third consecutive season.
 He was ranked 20th by his fellow players on the NFL Top 100 Players of 2025.

 2025 season

-In Week 10 of the 2025 season, St. Brown was punched in face by Washington Commanders defensive tackle, Daron Payne.
+In a 52–21 victory over the Chicago Bears in Week 2, St. Brown recorded nine receptions for 115 yards and three touchdowns.
+In Week 10, St. Brown was punched in face by Washington Commanders defensive tackle, Daron Payne.
 In the post-game interview, St. Brown stated the two got in a "scuffle" a few plays earlier, but admitted to no wrongdoing on his part.
 Afterwards video evidence was made public that revealed that St. Brown had punched Payne in the head a few plays earlier and was not ejected despite an official witnessing the strike by St. Brown.
 On November 15, 2025, the NFL issued him a $12,172 fine for punching Payne, which was met with criticism due to Payne being issued a one-game suspension by the league for same offense.
+In the following game, he had nine receptions for 149 yards and a touchdown in the 34–27 overtime win over the Giants.
+In Week 15, against the Rams, he had 13 receptions for 164 yards and two touchdowns in the 41–34 loss.
+In Week 18, against the Bears, he had 11 receptions for 139 yards in the 19–16 win.
+He finished the 2025 season with 117 receptions for 1,401 yards and 11 touchdowns.
+His 11 receiving touchdowns tied for second in the NFL.
+He earned Pro Bowl honors for the fourth consecutive season.